MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Modify_forms.md

 ### Task 1 – Edit the main form

-1. Make sure you are in the app designer.
+1. Make sure you are in the model-driven app designer page of **Knowledge Admin**.

 2. Click **+Add** and select **Entities**.